kuhchung/kuhchung.github.io/pages/hunters-notes/Jhen-Mohran.md

 > If someone else is hitting the Dragonator, show your utmost faith in them by standing at the bow of the ship and cheering!

 ### Shipside - Right
 jhen Mohran returns to the right side, but he surfaces adjacent to the ship.
-You can jump on early as soon as he appears.
+You can jump on early onto his back as soon as he appears, instead of waiting to climb onto his brace.

 ## Final Showdown
 Jhen begins a crawl toward the ship.
 Once he gets to it, he will begin belly flopping, rock slamming, everything.
 If the ship loses all of its hp, you will fail the quest!